 Our Overall Impression of LEGOLAND New York

 Like any first impressions, you risk rushing to judgment without having all the information.
-Based on what we were able to experience, the grade we would give would be barely passing.
+Based on what we saw on our preview day, I would have given a barely passing grade.
+Fortunately, we returned a few months later and had a much better overall experience.